 An expanded version of the study was then conducted with 180 patients, again in 3 groups, each of 60 patients.
 And again, there was, in the words of Moseley himself:

 “no superiority of the arthroscopic treatments over the placebo procedure in relieving pain or improving function.”

 This means that the complete effectiveness of the operations had been due to placebo… But wait a minute: in those days, more than 650.000 of such operations were performed in the US, at a cost of $5000 each, every year.

 Meanwhile, we are left with yet another intriguing question:

 What is the placebo effect of other surgical procedures?

 Some widely respected ones have shown to be quite placebogenic.
 Most… have not been investigated.
 And they never will.
-Yet the ethics goes in two directions: that of the clinical study itself, and that of what such study may reveal.
+Yet the ethics go in two directions: that of the clinical study itself, and that of what such study may reveal.
 At present, probably huge costs in money and suffering are involved in surgical procedures that are far less effective than we think.